localstack/snowflake-docs/content/en/user-guide/integrations/snow-cli/index.md

 ## Configuring Snow CLI

-In this guide, you will learn how to configure Snow CLI to interact with the LocalStack Snowflake emulator using a `localstack` connection profile.
+In this guide, you will learn how to configure Snow CLI to interact with the Snowflake emulator using a `localstack` connection profile.

 ### Create a connection profile

-To configure Snow CLI to interact with the LocalStack Snowflake emulator, create a connection profile using the following command:
+To configure Snow CLI to interact with the Snowflake emulator, create a connection profile using the following command:

 {{< command >}}
 $ snow connection add \